Bloomin' Marvellous

 Bloomin' Marvellous is a 1997 BBC comedy series starring Clive Mantle, Sarah Lancashire, and Kathryn Hunt.
 Written by playwright John Godber, it is described as "a comedy about a couple who decide to start a family."
 The series was panned by most critics, and Mantle sarcastically remarked that "I've seen murderers and rapists get a better press than we did."

+Bloomin' Marvellous was due to debut on BBC1 on 1 September 1997, but was postponed to the following week due to the death of Diana, Princess of Wales the night before.
+It was replaced by extended news coverage and by a documentary about the late princess.